Subject Areas in ER Diagrams & Schema Designs

 You can also write text in the subject area and format it.

-Adding objects above the Subject Area
+Adding objects to a Subject Area

 Subject area in ERD